Chronicles of Ancient Darkness: Ghost Hunter

 The Eagle Owl Mage, Eostra, sends a shadow sickness among the clans, to spread fear among them.
 Torak then sees his father's soul, seemingly in pain.
 Torak sets out alone to try and confront his destiny.
 Renn follows Torak, catching up with him.
 Wolf's family is then attacked by Eostra's owl, nearly sending Darkfur to her death, killing one of the cubs, and using the other to lure Wolf away for a time.
 Renn and Torak venture to the Mountain of Ghosts with a grieving Wolf to stop Eostra from killing all life in the forest.
 When Renn injures her leg because of Eostra's vicious dogs, Torak leaves without her: when she has recovered, she goes after him, furious.
 Torak is captured by a strange boy named Dark who has been cast out by his clan.
 After much pleading, Dark releases Torak and ventures with him to the Mountain of Ghosts.
 Torak and Wolf enter the Mountain, but Dark is trapped outside.
 Dark then meets Renn, who after trying to follow Torak had found Darkfur.
 Wolf's mate had nearly perished after going through miles in the snow with an infected wound to rescue her last cub.
 Torak and Wolf confront Eostra, who is summoning the ghosts of the dead Soul Eaters, including Torak's father.
 Renn and Dark also attempt to intervene, but Eostra appears unstoppable.
-Then the Walker, who appeared insane when Torak and Renn previously met him in Wolf Brother, arrives and reveals himself to be Narrander, the seventh Soul Eater thought to have been killed in the great fire years before.
+Then the Walker, who appeared insane when Torak and Renn previously met him in Wolf Brother and Soul Eater, arrives and reveals himself to be Narrander, the seventh Soul Eater thought to have been killed in the great fire years before.
 Torak destroys the Fire Opal, breaking Eostra's hold over the dead Soul Eaters.
 Eostra then tries to use Torak's hair to claim his power.
 Narrander summons the Hidden People to cause a rockfall.
 Eostra falls into a crevice, pulling Torak with her.
 Shortly afterwards, Wolf finds Torak's body and forces Torak's spirit to re-enter it.
 Renn, Dark, Rip and Rek reunite with Torak and Wolf.
 The last of Wolf's cubs, Pebble, who has survived his ordeal, is then discovered by his parents.
 Three months later, Dark is named the new Raven Mage, and, after saying goodbye to Fin-Kedinn and promising to return one day, Torak and Renn set off with Wolf, Darkfur, Pebble, and the ravens Rip and Rek, to continue to explore the forest.